agoose77/phd-thesis/content/2100-nuclear-models.md

 In simple terms, the requirement that physical states have good parity means that one must take a superposition of the asymmetric states.
 This leads to symmetric and antisymmetric solutions.
 :::
 The set of basis states established from this two-center approach can be extended in the case of a three-center molecule, such as the carbon isotopes.
 This additional center primarily splits the basis states, and lowers the lowest state with respect to the three-body particle threshold {cite:ps}`milin_search_2002`.
-In addition, the formation of asymmetric structures may lead to the phenomenon of parity doublets (see {numref}`content:parity-doublets`).
+In addition, the formation of asymmetric structures may lead to the phenomenon of parity doublets (see {numref}`expt:parity-doublets`).